-The heart of Canada, Manitoba is a wonderful province of wilderness brimming with nature and spectacular scenery, not least of which is its namesake – Lake Manitoba.
-Home to the vibrant city of Winnipeg and several small towns, there is something for summer and winter holidays here.
+Manitoba is where Canada's heart beats.
+This a wonderful province in the centre of the country is brimming with natural beauty and spectacular scenery, not least of which is its namesake – Lake Manitoba.
+Lonely Planet has recognised Manitoba as one of its Best in Travel Regions in 2019 for its incredible culture and fauna.
+Home to the vibrant city of Winnipeg and several other notable towns, there is something for summer and winter holidays here.
 Delight in a close encounter with the magical beluga whales that come in their thousands to the Hudson Bay during the warmer months, or watch the mystical Northern Lights dancing across the dark winter night skies.

 Manitoba has an extreme climate and winters are cold and long.
 But it doesn’t run and hide, it embraces the weather.
 From snow-carving to ice fishing, traditional trappers’ festivals to outdoor spas, there is plenty to keep you busy - and plenty of cosy cabins, friendly faces and welcoming restaurants to help you warm up afterwards!
 There are also a number of well-maintained ski resorts scattered around the province.
 There is ample opportunity to head out into the undisturbed snow on snowshoes with a great many marked trails and endless backcountry to explore, with just the deer and the birds for company.
 Head out after dark and be guided by the moonlight as you watch the spectacular light displays trip across the night sky.